timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 that the publication server has the expected state, even if the CA has no new material to publish.
 For publication engines that serve a large number of CAs (e.g., thousands) this operation could become costly from a resource consumption perspective.
-Unfortunately, the [@!RFC8181] publication protocol has no proper support for rate limiting or signaling requests to CAs to backoff.
+Unfortunately, the publication protocol specified in [@!RFC8181] has no adequate support for rate limiting or signaling requests to CAs to backoff.
 Therefore, publishers SHOULD NOT perform this resynchronisation more frequently than once every 10 minutes, unless otherwise agreed with the publication engine operator.